 The Foundation has entered a contract with a vendor to receive lobbying services for the purpose of obtaining capital funding support from the State of Maryland Capital Budget and to set the stage for continued funding in future year budgets as the capital building campaign moves forward.
-For the year ended June 30, 2021, \$37,209 of expenses was incurred.
-A fixed term contract commenced in January 2013 and has been extended several times, with the most recent extension expiring in December 2021.
+For the years ended June 30, 2022 and 2021, \$37,000 and \$37,209 of expenses were incurred, respectively.
+A fixed term contract commenced in January 2013 and has been extended several times, with the most recent extension expiring in December 2022.
 The current extension requires payments in the amount of \$3,083 per month.